Stefanie Rück (M.A.)

 Birte is the author of Modern Domestic Fiction: Popular Feminism, Mass-Market Magazines, and Middle-Class Culture, 1905-1925 (Winter 2012) and has co-edited three volumes: a collection of collaborative essays on the state of the field of American Studies, American Studies / Shifting Gears (Winter 2010; with Michael Butter, Christian Kloeckner and Elisabeth Schäfer-Wünsche), a more “popular” book in German on the impact of 9/11 on American politics and culture, 9/11.
 Kein Tag, der die Welt veränderte (Schöningh 2011; with Michael Butter and Patrick Keller), and Obama and the Paradigm Shift – Measuring Change (Winter 2012; with Greta Olson).
-A special issue of Amerikastudien/American Studies on “Poetry and Law” appeared in 2017 (ed. with Stefanie Müller), as did a comparative volume entitled Death Sentences (ed. with Ève Morisi).
+A special issue of Amerikastudien/American Studies on “Poetry and Law” appeared in 2017 (ed. with Stefanie Müller), as did a comparative volume entitled Death Sentences (ed. with Ève Morisi) in 2019.
 Recent essays have appeared in Narrative, American Literary History, and Post-45.

 Birte is currently finishing her second book (Habilitation) on representations of capital punishment and their racial politics from the 1840s to the 1990s.
 She also works on further publications on poetry and law (with Stefanie Müller) and is preparing a larger project on middlebrow transnationalism (with Faye Hammill).